Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

 This is why many hikers say Mukkuwaththa is the hardest way to climb Sri Pada.

-My Off-Season Journey on the Dahanakanda Mukkuwaththa Trail 🌧️
+My Off-Season Journey on the Dehenakanda Mukkuwaththa Trail 🌧️

 During the off-season, special permission is required from the Nallathanniya or Palabaddala Police Station.